AxiSEMunity/AxiSEM3D/doc/Installation.md

 ```
 If you see an error message saying *missing input directory*, it means that AxiSEM3D has been built successfully.

-#### 2.4.
-Complete examples
+### 3. Complete examples
 A few complete examples are provided below.
 On an HPC cluster, the major variability comes from environment setup, such as
 * defining essential environment variables;
 * loading a proper compiler and its compatible software bundles;
 * sending the correct compiler flags and link options.

-Such steps should be elaborated in the user manual of the machine.
+Instructions should be elaborated in the user manual of the machine.

 2.4.1 A laptop or workstation with `conda` (GNU compilers):